HaxeFlixel/flixel-ui/README.md

 ###12. ```<change>```

 The change tag lets you modify various properties of a widget after it has already been created.
-The widget matching the attribute "id" will be targeted.
+The widget matching the attribute "name" will be targeted.
 The following attributes may be used:

 * **text** -- Change ```text``` property of the widget (FlxUIText or FlxUIInputText).
 Can also set "context" and "code" attributes for objects with text and/or labels. \*
 * **label** -- Change ```label``` property of the widget (For buttons or anything else with a text label).
 Can also set "context" and "code" attributes.